riiicil/RJ-Auto-Metadata/README.md

 *   **Efficient Batch Processing:**
     *   Processes entire folders of files automatically.
     *   Uses a configurable number of parallel worker threads (`concurrent.futures.ThreadPoolExecutor`) for faster throughput (`src/processing/batch_processing.py`).
-    *   Implements API key rotation to distribute load and potentially bypass rate limits when multiple keys are provided.
+    *   Smart API Key Selection.
+Intelligently selects the "most ready" API key for each request based on its current token bucket wait time and last usage, optimizing throughput and reducing immediate rate limit errors, rather than simple rotation. (`src/api/gemini_api.py`)
+    *   Adaptive Inter-Batch Cooldown.
+Automatically adjusts the delay between processing batches.
+If a high percentage of API calls failed in the previous batch, the delay is temporarily increased (e.g., to 60 seconds) to allow API RPM to recover.
+Otherwise, the user-defined delay is used. (`src/processing/batch_processing.py`)
+    *   Fallback Model Mechanism.
+If an API call fails due to rate limits (429) after all main retries with the selected model, the application attempts one final call using the "most ready" model from a predefined fallback list, increasing the chances of successful metadata generation.
+This does not apply if "Auto Rotasi" is active for model selection. (`src/api/gemini_api.py`)
-    *   Includes configurable delays between API requests per worker to manage API usage quotas (`src/api/rate_limiter.py`).
+    *   Includes configurable base delays between API requests per worker to manage API usage quotas (`src/api/rate_limiter.py`).
 *   **Broad File Format Compatibility:**
     *   **Images:** Processes standard formats like `.jpg`, `.jpeg`, `.png` directly (`src/processing/image_processing/`).
     *   **Vectors:** Handles `.ai`, `.eps`, and `.svg` files.
 Requires external tools (Ghostscript, GTK3 Runtime) for rendering/conversion before analysis (`src/processing/vector_processing/`).